MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-vs-assignment.md

 Unlike bookings, assignments are the commitment of resources to project tasks in the project schedule.
 The resources can be named or generic.

-Typically, the sum of the bookings for a resource will equal the sum of the resource's assingments across one or many tasks.
+Typically, the sum of the bookings for a resource will equal the sum of the resource's assignments across one or many tasks.
 However, Project Operations doesn't enforce this agreement.
 The **Reconciliation** view shows the Project manager places where a resource's bookings and assignments don't agree.